neurodatascience/cohort_creator/README.md

 ## Limitations

 Cohorts can only be created by aggregating data from openneuro and openneuro derivatives.

 ### Latest datasets

-Currently this should allow you to access:
+Currently this should allow you to access more or less the following:

 Number of datasets: 863 with 37441 subjects including: